pnp/sp-dev-fx-property-controls/docs/documentation/docs/controls/PropertyPaneWebPartInformation.md

 ## Implementation

-The `PropertyWebPartInformation` control has the following properties:
+The `PropertyPaneWebPartInformation` control has the following properties:

 | Property | Type | Required | Description |
 | ---- | ---- | ---- | ---- |